day0ops/terraform-all-in-one-cloud-provisioner/README.md

 ## Instructions

-1. Few examples given in `examples`
+1. Few examples given in `examples`.

     or define custom `terraform.tfvars`.

     For e.g.
     ```